Image from Charu Suri

 In contrast, Charu Suri’s journey into jazz was one of invigorating discovery.
 As a classically trained pianist from India, she only recently stumbled upon jazz during a visit to Preservation Hall in New Orleans when she felt inexplicably drawn to explore the style.
 Unlike Lastie’s deeply ingrained cultural connection, Charu approaches jazz as a canvas for blending her classical Indian roots with new influences.

-Her ‘raga jazz’ style is a manifestation of such a fusion, where she intertwines the melodic and rhythmic traditions of Indian raags and taals, with the harmonic interlay of jazz.
+Her ‘raga jazz’ style intertwines the melodic and rhythmic traditions of Indian raags and taals, with the harmonic interlay of jazz.
 She has been recognised greatly for this by the global music industry and even made history as the first Indian jazz artist to perform four times at Carnegie Hall.
-Her use of a cross-cultural blend has allowed her to create pieces of multimedia artwork, mixing existing elements to craft something entirely new, or, as Suri put it, “its own different world”.
+Her use of a cross-cultural blend has allowed her to create pieces of multimedia artwork, mixing existing elements to create, as Suri put it, “its own different world”.

 Image by Zara Flavia Dmello

-Fusion here, wasn’t for fusion’s sake, but for the hope to arrive at the sound of her own feelings, in this case, perhaps grief, though not always in its conventional form.
-You could sense that it was purposeful— the components she had scrounged for from both genres like seashells in the sand— and her use of neither felt gimmicky.
-These components were not always the archetypal sounds from either jazz or Indian classical, which is to say that only if you research well and listen close can you hear the raga or jazz in her ‘raga jazz’.
+Fusion here, wasn’t for fusion’s sake, but for the hope to arrive at the sound of her own feelings, in this case, perhaps grief.
+You could sense that it was purposeful—her use of neither genre felt gimmicky.
+Only if you research well and listen close can you hear the raga or jazz in her ‘raga jazz’.
 It is because of this, its innate subtlety, that her music cannot be for everybody.

 Image by Zara Flavia Dmello